 New England state names came from a variety of sources.
 The English, French, Italians and Native Americans all had a hand in creating them.
 And, of course, someone had to name the region itself.

 And so our region got its name.
-Today we take for granted our New England place names, but around 400 years ago colonists and would-be colonists and kings and queens were scratching their heads and trying to figure out what to call these lands they intended to settle.
+Today we take for granted our New England state names.
+Around 400 years ago, however, colonists, would-be colonists, kings and queens scratched their heads trying to figure out what to call these lands they intended to settle.

 The name had to be appropriate, as this responsibility was taken seriously.
 Then the name had to pass muster with the king or queen sponsoring the voyage that brought the discoverer to the land.
-And, finally, it had to stick with the people who were going to use it.
+And, finally, it had to stick with the people who would use it.

-Through this roundabout manner, the names we see today came in to place.
+Through this roundabout manner, the New England state names we use today came into place.

-New Hampshire is one of the most straight ahead names among the New England states.
+New Hampshire has one of the most straight-ahead names among the New England state names.
 The English explorer/colonizer John Mason sought and received a grant of land, roughly half the area between the Merrimack and Kennebec River.
-And in the grant, the property was named New Hampshire, after the county of Hampshire in old England.
+And the grant called the property New Hampshire, after the county of Hampshire in old England.

-Though he may have named it, Mason never actually set foot on it.
+Though he may have named New Hampshire, Mason never actually set foot on it.
 He died in 1635 before making his first trip to his new colony, and eventually Massachusetts took control of the territory for a while.
 But the name was a keeper.

-The naming of Maine is less straightforward and its origins less certain.
+The naming of Maine is less straightforward and its origins less certain than the other New England state names.
 While Mason received the southern part of the land area between the Kennebec and Merrimack Rivers, the northern portion was granted to Sir Ferdinando Gorges, another early colonizer.

 But how did Gorges settle on Maine?
 It’s not completely clear.
 The original charter splitting the territory from New Hampshire named it Laconia.
 Derived from the name of the region in Greece, it also gives us the root for the word ‘laconic,’ appropriate for Maine.
 However, it never took as the official name.

 Gorges himself is on record proposing the area be called New Somerset, after his home in England.
-King Charles, however, hated that name and he declared that the land would be known as the province or county of Mayne.
-Which seems official enough, but throughout the next decades there were still instances where the name was discussed and debated.
+King Charles, however, hated that name.
+He declared that the land would be known as the province or county of Mayne.
+Which seems official enough, but throughout the next decades the name was still discussed and debated.